-A proposed selection process would include a project application period to inform the selection of projects.
-The proposals would be evaluated along with associated logistical considerations and additional evaluation criteria by a small technical review team.
-The review team would categorize the proposals based on potential benefit, implementation readiness and the degree of background information provided to support the described benefit and implementation potential.
-The resulting categorized project list would be presented to the public for comment in order to further evaluate and refine the list.
-ADCNR, with the support of the technical team, would further evaluate funding availability and leveraging opportunities.
-ADCNR, with input from the technical team, would then select a slate of projects for inclusion in the program.
+A selection process will include a project application period to inform the selection of projects.
+The proposals will be evaluated along with associated logistical considerations and additional evaluation criteria by a small technical review team.
+The review team will categorize the proposals based on potential benefit, implementation readiness and the degree of background information provided to support the described benefit and implementation potential.
+The resulting categorized project list will be presented to the public for comment in order to further evaluate and refine the list.
+ADCNR, with the support of the technical team, will further evaluate funding availability and leveraging opportunities.
+ADCNR, with input from the technical team, will then select a slate of projects for inclusion in the program.
 The slate of projects could include several alternatives given possible logistical considerations and budget changes.

-The planning component of this program would be covered by the Council's National Environmental Policy Act Categorical Exclusion for planning and related activities.
-The implementation component is currently proposed for FPL Category 2.
-Alabama is collaborating with federal member agencies to address the environmental laws applicable to the approval of implementation funding for this program.
-This may be accomplished before a Council vote on FPL 3b, in which case the final document will incorporate any changes in implementation funding from Category 2 to Category 1 and will provide a link to the associated environmental compliance documentation.
-In the event that implementation activities remain in Category 2 in the final, approved FPL 3b, those activities would be moved into Category 1 through the formal Council review and amendment process as described in the "FPL Categories" section of this document.
+The planning component of this program is covered by the Council's National Environmental Policy Act Categorical Exclusion for planning and related activities.
+The implementation component is in FPL Category 2.
+The implementation activities in Category 2 may be moved into Category 1 through the formal Council review and amendment process as described in the "FPL Categories" section of this document.